Mauricio Dubon Player Props: Astros vs. Reds

-Mauricio Dubon -- with a slugging percentage of .523 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros versus the Cincinnati Reds, with Andrew Abbott on the mound, on June 16 at 8:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .500 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Nationals.
+In his last game he had a hitless performance (0-for-4) against the Reds.

 Mauricio Dubon Game Info & Props vs. the Reds